Archetypes

 - Imperialdramon (BGW)

-Tier 0 slop deck that works by preventing the opponent from playing the game.
-If you build this, people will not want to fight you.
+Blue pile slop deck that works by preventing the opponent from playing the game.
+It's not very meta-relevant these days, but it's a pain in the ass to fight, so if you build this, people will not want to fight you.

 - Imperialdramon (RM)